 Some temperature readings from my personal computer

 I have installed the NH-D15 chromax.black using Arctic Silver 5 thermal compound.
 This thermal compound has yielded some of the best results compared with many other transfer pastes I’ve tried on the market.

-Just for some extra reference, I have used the ever-reliable Corsair iCUE 5000X RGB mid-tower case (get it now for the bargain price of just 205$).
+Just for some extra reference, I have used the ever-reliable Corsair iCUE 5000X RGB mid-tower case (View on Amazon).
 I had to purchase an extra RGB fan for the rear as I felt that the three front fans it came with were lacking.
 It definitely needed at least one exhaust fan.

 |Average CPU Temperature at Idle||Average CPU Temperature During Cinebench Test|

 |107 Degrees Fahrenheit (42 Degrees Celcius)||158 Degrees Fahrenheit (70 Degrees Celcius)|

 As this is a new build, I haven’t started any form of overclocking or changing memory profiles or voltages.
 It is currently set up with a standard preset CPU fan profile in the BIOS.